NoahDay/CICE/README.md

 [![lcov](https://img.shields.io/endpoint?url=https://apcraig.github.io/coverage.json)](https://apcraig.github.io)

 <!--- [![codecov](https://codecov.io/gh/apcraig/Test_CICE_Icepack/branch/master/graph/badge.svg)](https://codecov.io/gh/apcraig/Test_CICE_Icepack) --->
+> My personal changes have been made within the WIM branch, this branch implements the work from Bennetts et al. (2017) into CICE6.

 ## The CICE Consortium sea-ice model
 CICE is a computationally efficient model for simulating the growth, melting, and movement of polar sea ice.
 Designed as one component of coupled atmosphere-ocean-land-ice global climate models, today’s CICE model is the outcome of more than two decades of community collaboration in building a sea ice model suitable for multiple uses including process studies, operational forecasting, and climate simulation.